myminseok/tkg-publish-images-scripts/README.md

 # How to use

 ## Pre-requisites
-- ubuntu VM with docker engine and harbor repository installed
+- ubuntu VM with docker engine (with 100GB free size)
+- internal harbor repository
 - imgpkg v0.15.0+ (https://github.com/vmware-tanzu/carvel-imgpkg/releases/tag/v0.15.0)

 ## On internet accessible environment